The Office of Communications & Marketing, Texas Tech Police Department, and Office

-The Emergency Communications Center at techalert.ttu.edu.
-This is a public website to inform the Texas Tech University community about what to do
+of Emergency Management maintain the Emergency Communications Center at techalert.ttu.edu.
+This is a website to inform the Texas Tech University community about what to do

 Warning and Alert Systems

 The university maintains several warning and alert systems for use in the event of major storms or other disasters.
 The National Oceanic and Atmospheric Administration (NOAA) of the U.S. Department of Commerce provides continuous broadcasts of the latest weather information from the National Weather Service.
 Taped weather messages are repeated every two to three minutes and are revised hourly.
 When circumstances warrant, specially designed warning receivers (weather alert radios) can be activated.
 The weather alert radios sound an alarm indicating that an emergency exists, alerting the listener to turn the receiver up to an audible volume.

 AddressTexas Tech Downtown Center Room 218